WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 # R Suite CLI reference manual

-RSuite CLI is a command line utility to manage you R projects.
+R Suite CLI is a command line utility to manage you R projects.

 It helps you with number of tasks like

-* installing (upgrading to newest version) of RSuite package
+* installing (upgrading to newest version) of R Suite package
 * creating projects and packages inside them
 * building project internal environment, project packages and packaging them into deployment zip
 * managing you own local (Dir) or S3 package repositories
 * building PKGZIP to transfer packages and build repositories in connection less environment.

-RSuite supports you in developing you R projects in a standardized way and helps with dependencies control and project consistency management while preparing to deploy on production.
+R Suite supports you in developing you R projects in a standardized way and helps with dependencies control and project consistency management while preparing to deploy on production.

 # Requirements

-RSuite CLI requires R being available on your machine.
+R Suite CLI requires R being available on your machine.
 Any version will do, but we tested it mostly on v3.2+.
-While running RSuite CLI checks if R is available in the PATH environment variable.
+While running R Suite CLI checks if R is available in the PATH environment variable.
 If it's not it will try to detect the R base folder from standard locations.
 On Windows it will also look in the registry to find installed R version.